ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Protege.md

 - ### Round 1:
 	- task1: Confide in Ziti Alfredo that Frank leaving the restaurant when you took over was hurtful.
 It's like he doesn't have confidence in your cooking.
 	- task2: Give Orzo Alfredo your condolences and thank him for putting tonight's event together.
+	- task3: Speak to Erik, about how you think it's bullshit that Rigatoni didn't just leave you his knife!
+You are his protege after all!
 - ### Round 2:
 	- task1: If asked if you'll be bidding on the knife, wax poetic.
 "You know, it's been said that a chef's contains a part of his very soul.
 Would you bid on a soul?
 To use it for anything other than cooking is sacrilege."
 	- task2: Make sure you attend the evening's second auction.